 I sat on the floor of my quiet living room, cleaning toys up off the floor, all by myself…again.

 The silence was deafening and the loneliness echoed.

 Here I was, an extrovert that thrived on the energy of other people, home alone all day, every day…and incredibly lonely.
 My older kids were in school, my youngest was napping, and I had no Christian friends to encourage me in our new city.

 Sure, we went to the tiny country church nearby and the little old ladies cooed over how cute we were, but no one knew us well.
-As a new Christian, I was struggling without friends.
+As a new Christian, I was struggling with having no friends at church and had no idea how to go about finding good friends.

 No one attempted to peel back the curtain to see what was really going on.
 No one knew how sad I was and how the seed of bitterness against my husband had taken root.
 No one offered me the gift of Christian friendship.